Review: My digital-painting workstation PC on GNU/Linux

 • PowerUnit: Corsair RM850x 80 PLUS Gold 850 Watts.

-[2] PSU updated in 2023: It was originally a "Bequiet!
+2023 update: PSU updated!
+It was originally a "Bequiet!
 Pure Power 11, 600W 80+Gold" when I purchased.
 In 2023, I replaced it: the PSU was worn out, too much USB power required too and the CPU and GPU started to report errors.

 I took it without operating system and without storage: I already had 2 x 500GB SSD from my previous PC.
 I also purchased two services: mounting the PC and updating the BIOS of the motherboard (I figured they would do a better work than what I could do and price was attractive).
 All in all it was slightly over my initial budget of 1000€ with ~1100€ (~$1300).